Tetrax-10/qBittorrent-upload-limit-per-day/README.md

 ## To do

 1. Implement authentication with username and password.
-And remove `Bypass authentication for clients on localhost`
+And remove `Bypass authentication for clients on localhost`.
+2. Add instructions for linux and mac scheduler.